flakshack/internal-scp/README.md

 To implement it, copy the compiled internal-scp.exe file to the server and apply it to the user in the sshd_config.
 For example to limit user johndoe:

-Match User johndoe
+Match User johndoe\
-  ForceCommand c:/internal-scp/internal-scp.exe
+&nbsp; ForceCommand c:/internal-scp/internal-scp.exe\
-  ChrootDirectory c:/sftp/%u
+&nbsp; ChrootDirectory c:/sftp/%u

 Note that you should ensure that permissions are set properly on this EXE to prevent it from being overwritten by an SSH user.

-Use of this code is at your own risk.
-Someone smarter than me may know how to bypass it.
+**Use of this code is at your own risk.** Someone smarter than me may know how to bypass it.
 Assume worst case scenario is user has full SSH access limited by standard Windows permissions you've assigned.